umeehani802/smart-data-visualizer/README.md

 ├── static/                  # Static files (CSS, JS, images) ├── templates/               # HTML templates (Jinja2)
 └── README.md                # Project README
-Contributing
-Contributions are welcome!
-Feel free to open issues or submit pull requests.

-License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

 Contact
-Created by umeeheni802.
 For any questions, contact: umehanictds487@gmail.com

-   cd smart-data-visualizer